-The book will be illustrated in colour throughout, using hundreds of photographs – my own modern images and many historic photographs and postcards chronicling the construction and operation of these unusual structures.
+The book is illustrated in colour throughout, more than three hundred and sixty photographs, plans and drawings – my own modern images and many historic photographs and postcards chronicling the construction and operation of these unusual structures.

 To order a copy, use the Contacts page.

 Published by PiXZ/Halsgrove in October 2017, price £9.99, is Edwardian Railways in Postcards a celebration both of the railways themselves and of the art of the postcard photographers, colourists and publishers.
 Click on the book cover, below to log on to Amazon.co.uk where you can see all of John Hannavy's currently available books.